walfram/MonkeyBrains/docs/other.md

 This means `getPredictedPosition` is taking care of the brakingFactor.
 Normalized SeekBehaviors Steer Force.

+Arrive and Seek Behaviors now return Vector3f.ZERO when they are close enough to the target.

 ##Big Refactoring:
 Essentially I renamed GameEntity to AIControl, since a) it's really a control and b) it should neither be mixed nor confused with an real ES.
 I then changed the implementation of some things.